Pay bill with credit card

 Some credit cards may treat a bill payment as a cash advance instead.

-Cash advances usually incur either a flat fee or percentage of the transaction which in turn is subject to a higher interest rate that goes in effect immediately.
+Cash advances usually incur either a flat fee or a percentage of the transaction, which in turn is subject to a specific interest rate that goes into effect immediately.

 In these cases, avoid credit cards with hidden fees and switch to ones that won't charge you a fee or damage your credit score.